trollcop/usbimager/README.md

 ### MacOSX

-Dependencies: just standard core frameworks, libui for Cocoa (included) and command line XCode tools.
+Dependencies: just standard core frameworks, and command line XCode tools (no need for XCode, just the CLI tools).

 1. in a Terminal, run `xcode-select --install` and in the pop-up window click "Install".
 This will give you "gcc" and "make" under MacOSX.
 2. in the src directory, run `make`
 3. to create the archive, run `make package`

+By default USBImager is compiled for native Cocoa with libui (included).
+You can also compile for X11 (but with Cocoa modals) by using `USE_X11=yes make`.

 ### Linux

-Dependencies: libc, libui for GTK+-3.0 (included) and GNU toolchain.
-Libui relies on hell lot of a gtk libraries though.
+Dependencies: libc, libX11 and standard GNU toolchain.

 1. in the src directory, run `make`
 2. to create the archive, run `make package`
 3. to install, run `sudo make install`

+This uses only low-level X11 (no Xft, Xmu nor any other extensions), so it should be trivial to port to other POSIX systems (like BSD or Minix).
+It does not handle locales, but it does use UTF-8 encoding in file names (this only matters for displaying, the file operations can handle any encoding).
+If you don't want this, set the `USEUTF8` define to 0 in the beginning of the main_x11.c file.

+You can also compile for GTK+ by using `USE_LIBUI=yes make`.
+That'll use libui (included), which in turn relies on hell a lot of libraries (pthread, X11, wayland, gdk, harfbuzz, pango, cairo, freetype2 etc.) Also note that the GTK version cannot be installed with setgid bit, so that write access to disk devices cannot be guaranteed.
+The X11 version gains "disk" group membership on execution automatically.
+For GTK you'll have to add your user to that group manually, otherwise you'll get "permission denied" errors.

 Known Issues
 ------------